oneapi-src/level-zero-spec/scripts/core/PROG.rst

         alloc_desc.pNext = &import_fd;
         ${x}MemAllocDevice(hContext, &alloc_desc, size, alignment, hDevice, &ptr);

-Another example, which the following pseudo-code demonstrates, is how to import a Linux dma_buf as an external memory handle for :ref:`Images`:
+The following pseudo-code demonstrates how to import a Linux dma_buf as an external memory handle for :ref:`Images`:

 .. parsed-literal::